webman-php/webman-manual/resource/doc/en/db/redis.md

 ```

 > **Note**
-> Use the `Redis::select($db)` interface with caution.
-Due to webman's framework being resident in memory, if one request uses `Redis::select($db)` to switch databases, it will affect subsequent requests.
-For multiple databases, it is recommended to configure different `$db` as different Redis connection configurations.
+> Be careful when using the `Redis::select($db)` API.
+Since webman is a persistent memory framework, if a request uses `Redis::select($db)` to switch databases, it will affect subsequent requests.
+For multiple databases, it is recommended to configure different `$db` with different Redis connection configurations.

 ## Using Multiple Redis Connections
 For example, in the configuration file `config/redis.php`